section-engineering-education/engineering-education/content/articles/introduction-to-web-scraping-with-javascript-and-puppeteer/index.md

 The code above will create a JSON file and store it in our directory.

 Next, we need to install various npm packages:
-- `express` - Express is the NodeJs framework that we are going to use to configure our backend.
+- `express` - Express is the Node.js framework that we are going to use to configure our backend.
 - `puppeteer` - We will use this to visit web pages and extract the data we need.
 - `nodemon` - Nodemon restarts the node application automatically when changes are detected after saving the file.